Surveying the Landscape of Ethics-Focused Design Methods: Our Approach

-Between prescriptive methods and theoretical commitments lie methodologies which include a theoretical framing or umbrella of relevant and appropriate practices that can be applied in a design situation, often without the suggestion of specific tools and techniques.
+Between prescriptive methods and theoretical commitments lie \textbf{methodologies} which include a theoretical framing or umbrella of relevant and appropriate practices that can be applied in a design situation, often without the suggestion of specific tools and techniques.
 As one example of a methodology, Values at Play \cite{valuesatplay} suggests that the user ``discover, analyze, and integrate values'' specifically to game design; however, this methodology can be applied across any design situation within these stages.
-Other examples that are included as methodologies in our collection include Value Levers \cite{valuelevers}, Research through Design Fiction \cite{rtd-fiction}, and VSD \cite{VSDbook}.
+Other examples that are included as methodologies in our collection include Research through Design Fiction \cite{rtd-fiction}, and VSD \cite{VSDbook}.
+As these framings are non-exclusive, VSD falls under the framings of a methodology when considering approaches to engaging values in a design process, a theoretical commitment towards human values in design activity, a conceptual frame for ethics-focused knowledge in engineering design, and over time, has also resulted in 10 specific methods that leverage the VSD methodology.
+We also identified some artifacts that do not fall neatly under these categories but still appear to have ethics-focused qualities.
+For example, Values Levers \cite{valuelevers}, which is well cited in the STS literature, is potentially ``method-like'' in that it references opportunities for alignment or disruption in a design setting, however with no particular inputs and outputs.
+To not confuse these pragmatic framings with what we categorized as ``methods,'' we have categorized them as ``other'' to avoid confusion and exclude from our analysis.

 \textbf{Conceptual Frames:} These provide guidance at an \textit{epistemological} level, providing a more expansive set of proposed practices and knowledge which point towards broader approaches to building knowledge.
 For instance, a Critical Design approach \cite{criticaldesign} focuses on non-affirmative design practices, recognizing the knowledge that is built in the process of creating design artifacts.
 Other examples that fall under conceptual frames include Adversarial design \cite{adversarialdesign}, Agonistic design \cite{Bjorgvinsson2012-jp}, Critical Design \cite{criticaldesign}, Postcolonial computing \cite{postcolonialcomputing}, Reflective Design \cite{reflectivedesign}, Speculative design \cite{speculativeeverything}, and the Queering of HCI \cite{queering}.